aojah1/mcp/README.md

 ### DBA with Sys access
 ===================================

-Connect to Oracle DB -
+> Connect to Oracle DB -

     show me all connections

-    use adk_mcp1 to connect
+    use <your connections> to connect

-Verify the Installation -
+> Verify the Installation -

     which user I am connecting with

     list tablespace utilization and free space

     Verify database accessibility via sqlplus or SQL Developer

-Document the Environment
+> Document the Environment

     Record SID, DB name, listener ports, admin passwords (securely)

     Capture system architecture, version details, and patch level